chevereto/v3-docs/setup/install.md

 **Note:** Our paid edition isn't available in these script libraries.
 However, you can install Chevereto Free and then **one-click upgrade** it to the paid edition directly from the `/dashboard` panel.
 :::

-## Cron (V3.17+)
+## Cron

-Since Chevereto v3.17 background jobs are processed using a cron.
-At `/dashboard` you will find the `crontab` entry for your installation.
+At `/dashboard` you will find the [required cron](./requirements.md#cron) entry for your installation.
+You must provide this to fullfil the application background jobs.

-Kindly refer to the documentation of your server software for the procedure needed to add the cron entry required by Chevereto.

 ## Install issues